 After my annual visit to Madrid, reigniting my love for that city that will always be a second home, it was time to board a Cathay Pacific flight (my first time on the airline, and it was a great experience) and jet off to Hong Kong, my 3rd Asian destination of 2018.

-To call the visit a whirlwind would be a gross understatement.
+To call the visit a whirlwind would be an understatement.
 The combination of jet lag that hadn’t been resolved flying to Madrid, rainy skies, and only an episode of “The Layover” by Anthony Bourdain guiding my way, I had no idea where to begin or what to do.
 It started out bumpy too, with a canceled reservation of my guesthouse room under mysterious circumstances (apparent flooding… despite there being no sign of damage or issues within the tiny reception area of the “hotel”) so I was forced to submit my refund request on hotels.com (which they processed immediately, thanks guys!) and search around for an alternative.
 Luckily, I didn’t have to go far.
 I didn’t even have to get back in the elevator.

 This concrete jungle was home to dozens of guesthouses.
 I’ll be frank – I had no idea how accommodation in Hong Kong “worked” upon arriving.
-If you’re not booking an expensive hotel room (was out of the question for me) you might encounter a similar experience of the massive concrete block of endless apartments wrapping around and around, ascending into the sky.
+If you’re not booking an expensive hotel room (this was out of the question for me) you might encounter a similar experience of the massive concrete block of endless apartments wrapping around and around, ascending into the sky.
 The original accommodation I booked was in this building, and once my reservation was canceled, I walked just down the hall, just a few doors down, where I met with another woman who owned another guesthouse.
 After some back and forth, negotiating the price, I had my own room, tiny space of a bed and bathroom with the square footage of less than a walk-in closet.

 I loved it, it felt so… Hong Kong.
 It was the cramped, shoebox-style living space I had read about and wanted to experience for my brief introduction to the city.